 Tools for Scrum and Agile Project Management

-Redmine is a popular open source project management web application.
-It was written using the Ruby on Rails framework.
+Redmine is a popular open source project management web application written using the Ruby on Rails framework.
 This software is more oriented towards a traditional approach for project management with Gantt charts and calendar than Agile, Scrum or Kanban.
-However, Redmine architecture allows however creating plugins to add additional features.
-The development of a number of Agile and Lean plugins has therefore been started in these past years.
-However not all those plugins have been in continuous development until the current release of Redmine 3.3
+However, the Redmine architecture allows however creating plugins to add additional features.
+The development of a number of Agile, Scrum, Kanban and Lean plugins has therefore been started in these past years.

 If the development of open source Scrum tools was in vogue some years ago, a lot of these projects have now been abandoned.
-Some are still active like IceScrum, but this is because their development is sponsored by a commercial hosted option There is however an alternative to manage your Agile project if you have a low budget… and a small team.
-Some providers of commercial Scrum tools provide a free version of their software.
+Some are still active, but this is because their development is sponsored by a commercial hosted option.
+There is however an alternative to manage your Agile software development projects if you have a low budget… and a small team.
+Some providers of commercial Scrum tools provide a free version of their software, often with some limitations.